 – Adding eggs: The dish will become more mushy when adding NO eggs.
 You would add eggs if you want the dish dry.
 Mix in the eggs with 2 tablespoons flour.

-– Use a fire proof high pan with a lid.
+– Use a fire proof high sided pan with a lid like a dutch oven.

 – Rub the inside of the form with lard, add a bit of oil.
 You can layer the inside of the pot with the Speck (bacon) but you don’t have to.